 Candidates must have:

-Education Centre, Marymount University Hospital & Hospice, Curraheen, Cork
+Education Centre, Marymount University Hospital & Hospice, Curraheen, Co.
+Cork.

-This is a blended learning module for health professionals to develop the learner’s knowledge attitudes and skills thus enabling the learner to apply the principles of palliative care in their clinical practice so as to improve the quality of life of patients receiving palliative care and their families.
+This is a blended learning module for health professionals to develop the learner’s knowledge attitudes and skills thus enabling the learner to apply the principles of palliative care in their clinical practice, to help improve the quality of life of patients receiving palliative care and their families.